campoy/go-tooling-workshop/3-dynamic-analysis/4-tracing/1-tracing.md

 2017/07/10 17:47:47 Opening browser
 ```

-This will open a browser with a serious of links, let's click on `Goroutine
+This will open a browser with a series of links, let's click on `Goroutine
 analysis`, you should see something like this:

 ```